jamescockburn47/lexicat/README.md

 You can choose either:

-- **All-in-one Pi mode**: clone, build, and serve both backend and frontend directly on the Pi (steps below).
-- **Frontend‑only Pi mode**: run the backend (and optionally host static files) on another machine (e.g. your laptop), and point the Pi’s kiosk browser at that address (e.g. `http://192.168.1.10:5173` for dev or `:3000` for the production build).
+- **All-in-one Pi mode**: clone the repo on the Pi, build the static site (`npm run build`), then serve it locally.
+The Pi hosts the UI and backend proxy if needed.

 Use whichever mode best fits your network and performance requirements.